 - Blue leather strap for a refined and sophisticated appearance.

-Inside, the Vacheron Constantin Overseas Tourbillon is powered by the Caliber 2160, an ultra-thin automatic movement that balances precision, efficiency, and technical mastery.
+Inside, the Vacheron Constantin Overseas Tourbillon runs on the Caliber 2160, an ultra-thin automatic movement that balances precision, efficiency, and technical mastery in a remarkably compact package.

 - Automatic winding movement, driven by a 22k gold peripheral rotor, ensuring uninterrupted winding without obstructing the view of the movement.